Taoism (a.k.a. Daoism)

 - Tao-te-Ching ("The Way of Power," or "The Book of

-the Way") is believed to have been written by Lao-Tse.
+the Way") is believed by many to have been written by Lao-Tse.
 It describes the nature

 of life, the way to peace and how a ruler should lead his life.